godotengine/godot-docs/classes/class_physicalskymaterial.rst

 | *Getter*  | get_rayleigh_coefficient()      |
 +-----------+---------------------------------+

-Controls the strength of the rayleigh scattering.
+Controls the strength of the Rayleigh scattering.
 Rayleigh scattering results from light colliding with small particles.
 It is responsible for the blue color of the sky.

 ----